• Skip to main content

 Deduction under section 80C of income tax act is available only when you make the payment or deposit the life insurance premium.
 All the above benefits of getting deduction for life insurance premium paid shall be reversed if the policy terminated or cease to be in force within 2 years after the date of commencement of such insurance policy.

-Filed Under: deductions, Income tax Tagged With: life insurance premium
+Categories: deductions, Income tax Tags: life insurance premium

 About the Author